-Our site is open every day sunrise to sunset.
+Our site is open every day sunrise to sunset, and the visitor center is open Wed.-Sunday 9 a.m.-4 p.m.
 With easy access off Interstate 5 in Olympia, Washington, Billy Frank Jr. Nisqually National Wildlife Refuge is the destination to connect with nature.
 Year-round trails meander through a diversity of habitats, and visitors can experience exceptional wildlife viewing opportunities.
 Exhibits in the Visitor Center provide an overview of the Nisqually River Delta, and volunteers provide updated wildlife sightings.
 A highlight for your visit is walking the mile-long Nisqually Estuary Boardwalk that extends over the estuary, making each visit different with the fluctuating tide.

 Want to bring an educational group for a field trip?
 Take a look at options on our Education page.